 Bill is a charter member of the American Association for Justice President’s Club, and has served as past Chair of the Small Firm Solo Practitioner and Family Law sections of the American Association for Justice.
 He has also Chaired the Firearms and Ammunition Litigation Group.

-Bill is a current member of the Board of Directors of the New York Academy of Trial Lawyers and a former Board Member of the New York State Trial Lawyers Association.
+Bill is a former member of the Board of Directors of the New York Academy of Trial Lawyers and the New York State Trial Lawyers Association.
+He serves on the executive committee of the New York State Bar Association Trial Lawyers Section.
 He is also a member of the Pennsylvania Association for Justice and is a past President of his local Bar Association.

 Bill is a co-founder of the Northern Tier Gas and Exploration Counsel, a litigation group formed to help landowners in the Marcellus Shale area to hold gas exploration companies liable for water contamination.